Qiskit/qiskit/.github/CONTRIBUTING.rst

 We'd love to accept your code!
 Before we can, we have to get a few legal requirements sorted out.

-Before we can accept a pull request from you, you'll need to sign a Contributor License Agreement (CLA).
+Before we can accept a pull request from you, you'll need to sign `a Contributor License Agreement (CLA) <https://cla-assistant.io/QISKit/qiskit-core>`_.
 It is an automated process and you only need to do it once.

 NOTE: If you work for a company that wants to allow you to contribute your work, then you'll need to sign a corporate CLA (link to download file) and email it